jbhender/Stats506_F20/activities/week1/README.md

 ### Part 2 - Modify the previous script into an executable program.

 1. Create a copy of your completed `week1_part1.sh` named `cutnames.sh`.
-1. Remove part `<7>`, comment out the message echoed at the start, and then test your script directly at the command line:
+1. Remove part `<7>`, comment out or remove the message echoed at the start, and then test your script directly at the command line:
    `bash ./cutnames.sh > recs_brrweights2.csv`.
-Check that it produce the
+Check that it produces the
    desired results.
-1.
+Repeat this test after each step below.
+1. Remove step "a" for downloading the file and the `url` variable.
+1. Run `week1_part2_args.sh` as indicated in the header to see how to use command line arguments by position in a shell script.
+Then, add `file=$1` and `pattern=$2` to the start of your `cutnames.sh` script.
+   Document these arguments in the header.
+1. Use `pattern` in the appopriate place in the script.
+1. Finally, it would be nice to eliminate the temporary file `new_file`.
+Do this by combining parts "b" and "c" into a single pipe used in side of the `cols=$(...)` construction.

 ## Hints